arneBersch/Zoeglfrex/docs/reference.md

 > ```
 > Color 1
 > ```
-> When using this syntax, the Color will be automatically created if it doesn't exist.
+> You can also remove the Color of the currently selected Group in the current Cue like this:
+> ```
+> Color -
+> ```

 ### Cue Attribute 4 Set
-Cue Attribute 4 Set sets the Raws of the selected Groups in the selected Cues:
+This command sets the Raws of the selected Groups in the selected Cues:
 ```
 Cue 1 + 2 Attribute 4 Group 3 Set Raw 5 + 6
 ```